You are here

 Materials for Submission:

-A composer may send one score with a corresponding recording (MIDI realizations are acceptable).
+A composer may send one anonymous score in PDF format with a corresponding anonymous recording (MIDI realizations are acceptable).
 Large, neat, proofread parts must be available upon request.
 The composer’s name may not appear on the submitted materials.
-A sealed envelope containing the composer’s name, address, phone number, and e-mail address should be attached to the score.
-A summary of the necessary instrumentation and an accurate timing should be included with the entry.

 A panel of judges will be chosen by the Indianapolis Chamber Orchestra.
 Each judge will be a performing instrumentalist, conductor, or composer and each will evaluate all scores separately and make a short list of works to be considered further.
 The judges will then meet with the Music Director of the Indianapolis Chamber Orchestra where the short list of works will be discussed and a final decision made.
 The judges will not make available any written or verbal commentary.